vaughnroyko/Omnibot/README.md

 - `!time <user=[executor]>`:
   - Says how many minutes the viewer has logged.
 - Points:
-  - Points are the loyalty system of Drathybot.
+  - Points are the loyalty system of Omnibot.
 By being in the chat while the stream is live, you earn points.
   - `!balance <user=[executor]>`:
     - Tells a user how many points they have.
   - `!top <number=[default=3]>`: